-A Revocable Living Trust Defined
+Defining a Revocable Living Trust

 At the most basic level, a revocable living trust, also known simply as a revocable trust, is a written document that determines how your assets will be handled after you die.
 Assets can include real estate, valuable possessions, bank accounts and investments.

 As with all living trusts, you create it during your lifetime.
 (There are also testamentary trusts, which don’t take effect until after you die.)
 Assets you place in the trust are then transferred to your designated beneficiaries upon your death.
 What sets a revocable living trust apart is that you can change or cancel the provisions at any time.
-Hence, the term “revocable” in its name.
+Hence, the term “revocable” is in its name.

 Before we go into more detail about why you should or shouldn’t get a revocable living trust, there are some terms you should understand.
 (You may also want to brush up on the basics of how trusts work.)
 Also, know that the exact laws governing trusts vary by state.
-The rules in Arizona or Florida won’t be same same as those in Oregon or Michigan.
+The rules in Arizona or Florida won’t be the same as those in Oregon or Michigan.

-The Process of Creating a Revocable Living Trust
+How to Create a Revocable Living Trust

 If you think that a revocable living trust is right for you, get ready.
 You will have to do most of the work upfront so that the dissemination of your estate is easier down the road.
 Start by taking an inventory of your assets.
-Then, think about who you want to inherit your assets and who you can assign as trustee.
-Once the document is drawn up, transfer any property you want covered into the trust.
+Then, think about who you want to inherit your assets and who you can assign as trustees.
+Once the document is drawn up, transfer any property you want to be covered into the trust.